-Chris Fonda on Logic, Capitalism, and the Future of Expertise
+Chris Fronda on Logic, Capitalism, and the Future of Expertise

 “Support, visibility, and alignment.
 We’re looking for more experts, especially those who believe logic matters as much as liberty.”

-- Chris Fonda, Chief Logic Officer at Logictry
+- Chris Fronda, Chief Logic Officer at Logictry

-With a background in physics and mechanical engineering, he’s worked with Apple, NASA, and Pfizer.
-He founded his first company at 26, and since then, he’s experienced the full arc of entrepreneurship.
-But his latest venture might be his most ambitious.
+Chris Fronda is no stranger to building.
+With a background in physics and mechanical engineering, he has worked with Apple, NASA, and Pfizer.
+He founded his first company at 26, and has since lived the full arc of entrepreneurship.
+His latest venture, however, might be his most ambitious.

-At Logictry, Chris is building a global expert network to put logic and critical thinking back at the center of decision-making in business, media, and public discourse.
+At Logictry, Chris is creating a global expert network designed to restore logic and critical thinking back to decision-making in business, media, and public discourse.

 “We’re scaling a network of a thousand subject-matter experts around the world.
 The goal is simple: more logic, less noise.”

-For Chris, this is what capitalism looks like at its best.
-Not perfect, but still the most effective system for rewarding innovation and effort, especially when it aligns incentives and opens the door to new ideas.
+For Chris, this reflects capitalism at its most constructive.
+While not flawless, he sees it as the most effective system yet for rewarding innovation and effort, particularly when incentives are aligned and creativity has room to flourish.

 “Capitalism isn’t perfect.
 But it’s one of the best systems we’ve created, because it rewards innovation, hard work, and value creation.”